IgniteUI/igniteui-xplat-docs/doc/en/components/data-chart-series-highlighting.md

 ## Highlighting Series Visuals

-The series highlighting feature of the $PlatformShort$ data chart component allows you to either highlight single items or entire series.
+The series highlighting feature of the $Platform$ data chart component allows you to either highlight single items or entire series.
 For example, if you are using a line series, the highlighting will highlight the entire shape of the line as it is all one single shape.
 However, highlights can be applied to each single item in a series such as a column series.

 The following code snippet demonstrates how to enable highlighting on series in the data chart: